jwheare/mythextract/README.md

 This replaces some functionality of [Chaos](https://tain.totalcodex.net/items/show/chaos-source).

-Recursively extracts all referenced tags from a mesh
+Recursively extracts all referenced tags from a mesh to a local tree.
+Outputs to `./output/mesh2tags/[mesh_name]`

     Usage: python3 mesh2tags.py <game_directory> [<level> [<plugin_names...>]]